OpenNTF/org.openntf.nsfodp/README.md

 This project contains tooling for dealing with NSF on-disk-project representations in Maven and Eclipse.

 There are three main components: a Maven plugin, a set of Domino OSGi plugins, and a set of Eclipse plugins.
-In tandem, they provide two main features:
+In tandem, they provide three main features:

 ### ODP Compiler